codefellows/seattle-201d11/class-14-js_inheritance-css_wireframe/lab/README.md

 Our sample team has four members: Bob, Carol, Ted, and Alice.
 Add a file called `FUBAR.md` to the `master` branch of the repo you've been working on in lab.
 When we start, everyone is totally in sync and freshly pulled from `master` on their individual laptops, and has `FUBAR.md`.
 Bob and Carol are pair-programming one feature on Carol's laptop in a new feature branch, and Ted and Alice are working on another feature in a different non-master feature branch on Ted's laptop, also in `FUBAR.md`.

 Assign a member of your team to each character, and then do what they do.
-And do ONLY what they do.
+And do ONLY what they do. *[Teams with only 3 people can just ignore Alice, since she only acts as a partner to either Bob or Ted.]*

 For the purposes of this exercise, the work you're doing on a feature consists of adding a sentence or two of "This is what Bob & Carol did on Bob's computer when working on the first feature" and maybe a joke or something to keep your teammates amused.